nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 ![good correlation between replicates](img/g6pd_histo_1.svg) *good correlation between replicates* **unpublished preliminary data**

-We also identied "nonsense" variants which have an early Stop codon, and don't produce a complete protein, and "synonymous" variants which have nucleotide change(s) but produce the same protein as the original.
+We also identied "nonsense" variants, which have an early Stop codon, and don't produce a complete protein, and "synonymous" variants which have nucleotide change(s) but produce the same protein as the original.
 The distribution of nonsense and synonymous variants was as expected,